-As such, companies are recognizing the importance not only of adopting sustainable practices themselves, but also of building a sustainable supply chain that is both more ethical and eco-friendly.
-Read on for more about how you can build sustainability into your supply chain to reduce your impact on the planet and meet consumers’ ethical demands.
+More than 80% of the environmental impact of a company typically comes from its supply chain, so striving for a more sustainable supply chain is one of the most consequential moves you can make when trying to lessen environmental impact.
+Building a sustainable supply chain that is both more ethical and eco-friendlier doesn’t just help the planet though, it can also have tangible benefits on the company itself.
+Read on for more about how you can build sustainability into your supply chain, reduce your impact on the planet, and meet consumers’ ethical demands.

 What is sustainability?